 Social media loves facts and stats!
 Here are some you can share:

-- In the last decade, the number of local governments with official policies endorsing Trap-Neuter-Return has increased tenfold.
+- From 2003 to 2013, the number of local governments with official policies endorsing Trap-Neuter-Return increased tenfold.

-- Cats have lived outdoors–alongside humans–for more than 10,000 years.
+- Cats have lived outdoors–and alongside humans–for more than 10,000 years.

 - Feral cats are just as healthy as pet cats and live full, healthy lives outdoors.

-- More than 70% of all cats who enter shelters are killed there, including virtually 100% of feral cats.
+- More than 70% of all cats who enter shelters are killed.
+That number rises to virtually 100% for feral cats.

 - 1 in 4 Americans have fed an outdoor cat.

-- More than 80% of Americans think it’s more humane to leave a stray cat outdoors where she can to live out her life, rather than being caught and killed.
+- More than 80% of Americans think it’s more humane to leave a stray cat outdoors, where she can live out her life instead of being caught and killed.

 Tell us what you’re up to!

-We want to know what you’re doing for National Feral Cat Day®, so tweet, post on our Facebook wall, or email us to let us know how you’re celebrating.
-We’ll be on the look out for great community events to share on our social networks.
+We want to know what you’re doing for National Feral Cat Day.
+Please tweet, post on our Facebook wall, or email us to let us know how you’re celebrating.
+We’ll be on the lookout for great community actions to share on our social networks, so don’t forget to use the hashtag #FeralCatDay.